2019 Tax Update - Individuals

 Moving expense reimbursements.
 The exclusion from gross income and wages for qualified moving expense reimbursements is repealed through 2025, except in the case of a member of the armed forces on active duty who moves pursuant to a military order.

 Educator’s classroom expenses.
-The final act did not change the allowance of an above-the-line $250 deduction for educators’ expenses incurred for professional development or to purchase classroom materials.
+There is no change to the allowance of an above-the-line $250 deduction for educators’ expenses incurred for professional development or to purchase classroom materials.

-The act modifies Sec.
-529 plans to allow them to distribute no more than $10,000 in expenses for tuition incurred during the tax year at an elementary or secondary school.
+Under the Tax Cuts and Jobs Act, Sec.
+529 plans may distribute no more than $10,000 in expenses for tuition incurred during the tax year at an elementary or secondary school.
 This limitation applies on a per-student basis, rather than on a per-account basis.

-The new law temporarily increases the current child tax credit from $1,000 to $2,000 per qualifying child.
+The child tax credit is limited to $2,000 per qualifying child.
 Up to $1,400 of that amount would be refundable.
-It also raises the adjusted gross income phase-out thresholds, starting at adjusted gross income of $400,000 for joint filers ($200,000 for all others).
+The adjusted gross income phase-out thresholds at an adjusted gross income of $400,000 for joint filers ($200,000 for all others).

-The child tax credit is further modified to provide for a $500 nonrefundable credit for qualifying dependents other than qualifying children.
+The child tax credit provides for a $500 nonrefundable credit for qualifying dependents other than qualifying children.

 Alternative Minimum Tax

-The new law retains the alternative minimum tax (AMT) for individuals with modifications.
+The Tax Cuts and Jobs Act retains the alternative minimum tax (AMT) for individuals with modifications.
 It temporarily increases (through 2025) the exemption amount to $109,400 for joint filers ($70,300 for others, except trusts and estates).
 The new law also raises the exemption phase-out levels so that the AMT will apply to an income level of $1 million for joint filers ($500,000 for others).
 These amounts are all subject to annual inflation adjustment.